-A parent may request in writing that a student repeat prekindergarten, kindergarten, or grade 1, 2, or 3.
+A parent may request in writing that a student repeat prekindergarten, kindergarten, or any grade in grade 1-8.
 Before granting the request, the district may convene a retention committee to meet and discuss the request, and will invite the parent to participate.